xuy50/ecgr5106-hw1/README.md

 ![Confusion Matrix (20 Epochs)](./images/p1/1a_confusion_matrix_20.png)

 **Observations:**
-- The network shows slight overfitting after around 20 epochs.
+- The network shows slight overfitting after around 20 epochs, so I think it achieves full training within 20 epochs.
 - Increasing epochs leads to better training accuracy, but validation performance does not improve significantly.
 - The model achieves reasonable performance but struggles with generalization.